Citizen consultation on waste policy Zoetermeer

 What is a citizens' meeting?

-Mini reportage citizen council waste policy
+Mini reportage citizen council on the waste policy

 Everyone has their own story when it comes to waste separation and waste collection.
 The mini-documentary below shows 3 stories of 3 different residents telling what is going well and what could be better as far as they are concerned.
 This video was shared with participants during the fourth meeting of the citizens' council to show that everyone has their own story.
 Watch the video below.